 But if the natural history of Gesner's day encompassed every possible way in which people related to animals, his inclusive approach to his research was considered entirely appropriate.

 The full title of Gesner's final book was A Book on Fossil Objects, Chiefly Stones and Gems, their Shapes and Appearances.
 In Gesner's time, a fossil was any interesting object found in the ground, including items of inorganic origin.
 When it came to guessing at the organic origins of fossils, Gesner had a mixed record.
 Fossil sea urchins, for example, he sometimes attributed to sea urchins and sometimes classified as snake eggs.
-In his book, he divided the fossils he described into 15 categories, in a scheme that today seems a little odd:
+In his book, he divided the fossils he described into 15 categories.
+Gesner was a smart man and a thoughtful scholar, but his taxonomy was this:

 Gesner apparently liked specific, thorough categories and titles.
 In 1556, he published a pamphlet entitled Little Commentary on Rare and Admirable Plants Called Lunariae, Either Because They Glow at Night or for Some Other Reason.